-To determine buffer and exclusion zones for the airgun array to be used, received sound levels have been modeled by L-DEO for a number of airgun configurations, including two 105 in3 G airguns, in relation to distance and direction from the airguns (see Figure 2 in Attachment A of the IEE/ EA).
+To estimate takes and determine mitigation (i.e., buffer and exclusion) zones for the airgun array to be used, received sound levels have been modeled by L-DEO for a number of airgun configurations, including two 45 in3 G airguns, in relation to distance and direction from the airguns (see Figure 2 of the IHA application).
 The model does not allow for bottom interactions, and is most directly applicable to deep water.
-Because the model results are for G airguns, which have more energy than GI airguns of the same size, those distances overestimate (by approximately 10%) the distances for the two 105 in3 GI airguns.
+Because the model results are for G airguns, which have more energy than GI airguns of the same size, those distances overestimate (by approximately 10%) the distances for the two 45 in3 GI airguns.
 Although the distances are overestimated, no adjustments for this have been made to the radii distances in Table 2 (below).
-Based on the modeling, estimates of the maximum distances from the GI airguns where sound levels of 190, 180, and 160 dB re 1 μPa (rms) are predicted to be received in deep water are shown in Table 2 (see Table 1 of Attachment A of the IEE/EA).
+Based on the modeling, estimates of the maximum distances from the GI airguns where sound levels of 190, 180, and 160 dB re 1 μPa (rms) are predicted to be received in intermediate and deep water are shown in Table 2 (see Table 1 of the IHA application).